ianc1991/MovieDB/README.md

 # MovieDB

-A curent work in progress MERN project using the default MongoDB Atlas Mflix database.
+A current work in progress MERN project using the default MongoDB Atlas Mflix database.
 ### Current capabilities

 * Bootstrap components are used to get the initial layout of the website done.